skuzzle/semantic-version/README.md

 This is a single-class [semantic version 2.0.0](http://semver.org/) implementation for java 6+.
 It requires no further dependencies and is thereby easy to use within your own projects.
-You may simply copy the single class to your source folder and apply any modifications which suit your needs (as long as you preserve the license header).
+Key features:

+* Lightweight: consists of only a single file, no dependencies
+* Immutable: strict immutability ensures easy handling and thread safety
+* Serializable: Objects can be serialized using Java's `ObjectOutputStream`.
+* Fast: Many performance improvements make this the fastest semver implementation in java around (according to parsing and sorting performance)
+* Compatible: Supports Java 6 but also provides many methods that are suitable to be used as method references in Java 8
+* Stable: Ready for production since release 1.0.0

 ## Maven Dependency
 semantic-version is available through the Maven Central Repository.
 Just add